djaciel/holograph-protocol/README.md

 Again, files from the `src` directory are automatically transpiled into the `contracts` directory each time that **hardhat** compiles the contracts.

+### Running tests

+There are two sets of tests.
+The main test suite uses Hardhat.
+To run them start your local chains that the contracts will be deployed to using:

+`yarn run ganache-x2`

+Keep in mind that two networks are spun up in order to facilitate the multichain tests that bridge from one network to the other.
+Next run the hardhat tests with:

+`yarn test`

+The newer tests for Drops use Foundry.
+Please make sure you have Foundry installed by following the instructions [here](https://github.com/foundry-rs/foundry).

+Currently the Foundry tests require "forking" from a local chain that has the rest of the Holograph protocol contracts already deployed.
+To do this, with the local ganache chains still running from the `ganache-x2` command mentioned above, run deploy with:

+`yarn deploy:localhost`

+Then you can run the Foundry tests with:

+`forge test`

 ### Making Changes

 **Before pushing your work to the repo, make sure to prepare your code**